Los Angeles Criminal Defense Attorney

 The police must absolutely read you your rights before you are taken into custody and questioned.
 If you’re interrogated without being “Mirandized,” that’s a serious violation of your Constitutional rights – and grounds for having the charges against you dismissed.
-A skilled attorney will work hard to make that happen.
+A skilled Los Angeles defense attorney will work hard to make that happen.

 Do I Need a Criminal Defense Lawyer If I’m Innocent?

-It certainly helps to have an attorney represent you, regardless of whether or not you’re guilty of a crime.
+It certainly helps to have an experienced California criminal attorney represent you, regardless of whether or not you’re guilty of a crime.
 Hiring a criminal defense attorney in Los Angeles can help to ensure that your rights are respected and decrease the odds of getting convicted for a crime you didn’t commit.
 Remember, state and federal prosecutors have tons of experience trying criminal cases.
 The best way to protect yourself is to have a skilled attorney in your corner, too.

 Is It Worth it to Hire a Lawyer If I’m Guilty?

 Absolutely.
-Even if you are guilty of a crime, there are a lot of factors at play that can influence a criminal case.
-With an attorney represents you, it can potentially reduce the level of the charge(s) you face (misdemeanor vs. felony), set the stage for favorable plea negotiations, and help you minimize the penalties that might be included in your sentence if convicted.
+Even if you are guilty of a crime, there are a lot of factors at play that can influence a California criminal case.
+With an attorney representing you, it can potentially reduce the level of the charge(s) you face (misdemeanor vs. felony), set the stage for favorable plea negotiations, and help you minimize the penalties that might be included in your sentence if convicted.
 Remember, the state has to prove that you are guilty beyond a reasonable doubt – which is much tougher to do when an attorney is fighting them every step of the way.